 The Mediterranean Action Plan enables the Mediterranean coastal states to work together on pollution, coastal management and biodiversity in the Mediterranean Sea.

 The Turkish Marine Research Foundation (TUDAV) is a partner of the UNEP/MAP and joined the meeting as an observer in order to contribute with their scientific knowledge.

-Due to human activities many species are under the threat of extinction now.
+Due to human activities, many species are under the threat of extinction.
 Marine Protected Areas (MAPs) are recognized as an effective tool to fight this.
-Unfortunately up to now only 2% of the Mediterranean Sea is protected.
+Unfortunately, only about 2% of the Mediterranean Sea is protected at the moment.

-To emphasize the importance of Marine Protected Areas, TUDAV produced a video pointing out why “we need more MPAs”.
+To emphasize the importance of Marine Protected Areas, TUDAV produced a video focusing on why “we need more MPAs”.
 The video showed the rich diversity of the Mediterranean Sea and how it is threatened.
-Many national and international experts were making their statements.
+Many national and international experts made their statements.
 The video was shown as a side event on the second day of the meeting.

-Being aware of this it was stated in the Draft Istanbul declaration that “the Ministers and Heads of Delegations of the Contracting Parties to the Barcelona Convention commit to develop a comprehensive, coherent network of well-managed coastal and marine protected areas in the Mediterranean by 2020 and thus extend to 10% the Mediterranean network of marine and coastal protected areas including deep seas whether within or beyond national jurisdiction”.
+Ít was stated in the Declaration of Istanbul that “the Ministers and Heads of Delegations of the Contracting Parties to the Barcelona Convention commit to developing a comprehensive, coherent network of well-managed coastal and marine protected areas in the Mediterranean by 2020 and thus extend to 10% the Mediterranean network of marine and coastal protected areas including deep seas whether within or beyond national jurisdiction”.

 Further “International organizations, bilateral and multilateral donors, foundations and the private sector” are encouraged to “support the activities of the trust fund for Mediterranean marine protected areas”.

 – the Ecosystem Approach (EcAp) to human activities,

 – the assessment of Ecologically or Biologically Significant Areas (EBSAs) in collaboration with the Convention on Biological Diversity (CBD),